felleg/felleg.gitlab.io-backup/content/posts/20201028-My-Album-Of-The-Year.md

 himself).
 I hope I made you curious enough to check it out!
 The album has a great cast of characters and many moments that will keep you coming back for more.

+Note: If you like this album, a sequel named [The Great Adventure](http://www.progarchives.com/album.asp?id=60605) was released in 2019.
+To me, it does not live up to the incredible heights of *Similitude*, but it is still a worthy listen.

 [Click here to listen to The Similitude of a Dream](https://www.youtube.com/watch?v=kKfD85ZAHB4).